bartveneman/bartveneman.github.io/blog/2021-03-17-custom-css.md

 ## Medium.com

 Noise, just sheer noise.
 And sometimes a bit of proper content.
-Anyway, there are no good hooks for making Medium easy to style, but this is what works for now. it removes everything aoart from the main content.
+Anyway, there are no good hooks for making Medium easy to style, but this is what works for now. it removes everything apart from the main content.

 ```css
 .mn.n.ak,